rustwasm/sfhtml5-rust-and-wasm/slides.md

 * this example: reuse `out` object on every call = no allocation on every call
   * in theory, JITs *could* optimize the allocation away with escape analysis, but we found that it was not consistently happening across all JS engines

----

-# Idiomatic vs. Fast
+* other examples:
   * `return -1;` instead of `throw new Error`
-* JIT's type inference not recognizing "shapes" it should have
   * Custom Quick Sort implementation to allow inlining comparator function

 ---